-At the creditors meeting held on 17th March 2015 a resolution was passed that the Liquidators be remunerated on a time cost basis according to the time properly spent by them and their staff in their duties in relation to the liquidation, this remuneration being drawn from time to time at the Liquidators' discretion
+At the creditors' meeting held on 17th March 2015 a resolution was passed that the Joint Liquidators be remunerated on a time cost basis according to the time properly spent by them and their staff in their duties in relation to the liquidation, this remuneration being drawn from time to time at the Joint Liquidators' discretion.

-A copy of the Joint Liquidators' time and costs is attached to this report (SIP 9) which shows that £4,406 00 of time costs have been incurred during the period covered by this report.
-No fees have been recovered leaving outstanding time costs of £4,406 00
+A copy of the Joint Liquidators' time and costs is attached to this report (SIP 9) which shows that £999.75 of time costs have been incurred during the period covered by this report.
+Total time costs have been incurred of £5,405.75.
+No fees have been recovered leaving outstanding time costs of £5,405.75.

-A description of the routine work undertaken in the liquidation to date is as follows -
+A description of the routine work undertaken in the liquidation to date is as follows:-

-1 Administration and Planning
+1. Administration and Planning

-- Preparing the documentation and dealing with the formalities of appointment
+- Preparing the documentation and dealing with the formalities of appointment.

-- Statutory notifications and advertising
+- Statutory notifications and advertising.

-- Preparing documentation provided
+- · Preparing documentation provided.

-- Dealing with all routine correspondence
+- Dealing with all routine correspondence.

-- Maintaining physical case files and electronic case details on IPS
+- · Maintaining electronic case files and electronic case details on IPS.

-- Review and storage
+- Review and storage.

-- Case bordereau
+- Case bordereau.

-- Case planning and administration
+- Case planning and administration.

-- Preparing reports to members and creditors
+- Preparing reports to members and creditors.

-- Convening and holding meetings of members and creditors
+- Convening and holding meetings of members and creditors.

-2 Cashiering
+2. Cashiering

-- Maintaining and managing the liquidator's cashbook and bank account - · Ensuring statutory lodgements and tax lodgement obligations are met
+- Maintaining and managing the Joint Liquidators' cashbook and bank account. - Ensuring statutory lodgements and tax lodgement obligations are met.

-3 Creditors
+3. Creditors

-- Dealing with creditor correspondence and telephone conversations

-- Preparing reports to creditors

-- Maintaining creditor information on IPS

-Reviewing and adjudicating on proofs of debt received from creditors
+- Dealing with creditor correspondence and telephone conversations. - · Preparing reports to creditors. - · Maintaining creditor information on IPS. - · Reviewing and adjudicating on proofs of debt received from creditors.

-4 Investigations
+4. Investigations

-- Review and storage of books and records - Prepare a return pursuant to the Company Directors Disqualification Act - Conduct investigations into suspicious transactions - Review books and records to identify any transactions or actions a liquidator may take against a third party in order to recover funds for the benefit of creditors - Visit to site and discussions with landlord
+- Review and storage of books and records. - Prepare a return pursuant to the Company Directors Disqualification Act. - Conduct investigations into suspicious transactions. - Review books and records to identify any transactions or actions a liquidator may take against a third party in order to recover funds for the benefit of creditors. - Visit to site and discussions with landlord.

-5 Realisation of Assets
+5. Realisation of Assets

-- · Liaising with the company's bank regarding the closure of the account - Review of accounts and bank statements - Liaising with relevant parties in relation to realisation of assets, namely, Fixtures & Fittings and Stock
+- Liaising with the company's bank regarding the closure of the account. - · Review of accounts and bank statements - Liaising with relevant parties in relation to realisation of assets, namely, Fixtures & Fittings and Stock.

-At the meeting held on 17^{th} March 2015 it was also resolved that payment shall be made, as an expense of the liquidation, of the necessary expense of preparing the Statement of Affairs in the sum of £4,000 00 plus VAT.
-To date we have recovered £2,700 00 from the liquidation
+At the meeting held on 17^{th} March 2015 it was also resolved that payment shall be made, as an expense of the liquidation, of the necessary expense of preparing the Statement of Affairs in the sum of £4,000.00 plus VAT.
+To date we have recovered £2,700.00 from the liquidation.

-4 Dividends
+4. Dividends

-Unfortunately, it is not currently anticipated that any dividend will become payable to any class of creditors in this liquidation
+No dividend will become payable to any class of creditor in this liquidation.

-5 Conclusion
+5. Conclusion